Archive

 Read More

-Posted on November 18th, 2022 in Blog by rileyshr
+Posted on November 18th, 2022 in Student Work by rileyshr

 By Syd Overtoom (he/they) Are you considering a museum career path?
 Have you been inspired by a museum education program or two to pursue this world of amazing work?
 Me, too!
 I’ve loved the different programs and educational materials I’ve experienced over the years.
 As we learned this week from Bonnie Sachatello-Sawyer et al. and …